 There are thirteen laboratories in total, all equipped with interactive whiteboards, having been refurbished to allow practical lessons to form an integral part of most lessons to ensure our students maintain their investigative approach to Science.

 The recent refurbishments also included the science preparation areas and this has given the five enthusiastic and experienced technicians four purpose built prep rooms.
 This ensures a high level of technical expertise to support learning and this was recognised when our Senior Technician received a national award for her high quality work and support for the Faculty.

 The intranet is used for efficient communication and tracking pupil progress within the faculty.
 Sophisticated tracking systems enable us to identify underachievement quickly and deploy intervention strategies effectively to raise attainment.

-There are sixteen friendly, experienced science teachers with a plethora of teaching styles, including one Advanced Skills Teacher (AST).
+There are sixteen friendly, experienced science teachers who employ a plethora of teaching styles to maximise the learning of our students.

 The Sixth Form has presented further opportunities for staff and faculty development as well as providing two new labs and a prep room.
 This is an exciting faculty to work in.
 It is a large and successful team which is continuing to develop the new curriculum alongside new facilities and investment.

-There are several regular Key Stage 3 STEM clubs.
+There is a regular Key Stage 3 STEM club.
 Science Week is celebrated each year with a variety of activities and there are also several science visits throughout the year.
 We have also developed successful projects with international schools and with local Primary schools.